Anxiety & Interpersonal Trauma Counseling

-Erin Hagen is a trauma counselor with specialized training in anxiety conditions and relational health.
+Dr. Erin Hagen is an interpersonal trauma counselor with specialized training in anxiety conditions and relational health.

-Counseling helps to untighten the inner critic and helps us be less critical of others.
+Specialized counseling helps to untighten the inner critic and be less critical of others.
 We’ll practice skills and learn how to be present in the now.

 I want to engage you in the growth process.
 I am challenging and compassionate.
 I look forward to building a strong alliance with you.
 Am I right for you?
 Ask yourself:

 Are your relationships a source of anxiety for you?

 Does this time in your life call for deeper reflection and awareness?

 If you could connect better in key relationships, would your life improve?

 I provide focused attention to all aspects of your emotional wellbeing, anxiety concerns, and relational health.

 I offer you a safe and connected approach to counseling.
 I believe that holding a secure attachment in the therapy process brings strength, courage, and hope.

 I’m an experienced Licensed Professional Clinical Counselor (LPCC), with a specialty in trauma healing, self-esteem/identity development, and interpersonal growth.
 You can expect specialized counseling in neurological perspectives of traumatic loss, the assessment, and treatment of PTSD, and healing from interpersonal trauma.
 I maintain licensure standards for ongoing education in evidence-based interventions and practice.